rvaiya/keyd/README.md

-If you feel something is missing or find a bug you are welcome to file an issue on github. keyd has a minimalist (but sane) design philosophy which intentionally omits certain features (e.g unicode/execing arbitrary executables as root).
+If you feel something is missing or find a bug you are welcome to file an issue on github. keyd has a minimalist (but sane) design philosophy which intentionally omits certain features (e.g. unicode/executing arbitrary executables as root).
 Things which already exist in custom keyboard firmware like QMK are good candidates for inclusion.